 Blue Jackets' Sergei Bobrovsky: Taking on Washington

-Bobrovsky will guard the cage in Tuesday's home game against the Capitals, George Richards of The Columbus Dispatch reports.
+Bobrovsky will guard the cage in Friday's road game against the Capitals, George Richards of The Columbus Dispatch reports.

-Bobrovsky was a bit shaky in his last start Friday against the Sharks, surrendering three goals on 28 shots en route to a 3-1 loss.
-The 29-year-old netminder will look to bounce back and snap his two-game losing streak in a home matchup with a Capitals club that's averaging 2.96 goals per game on the road this season, seventh in the NHL.
+Bobrovsky hasn't been great in his last two appearances, suffering back-to-back losses to the Sharks and Capitals while posting a sub-par 3.07 GAA and .887 save percentage over that span.
+The 29-year-old netminder will look to get back on track in a tough road matchup with a Washington team that's 19-8-1 at home this season.

 More News